IHE/RAD.IRA/input/pagecontent/volume-1.md

 When the Image Display wants to publish content events into a reporting session, then it shall be grouped with a Content Creator to enable it to publish events using one or more FHIR resources.
 See [Section 1:53.1.1.6](volume-1.html#153116-content-creator) for details.

-The Image Display is expected to publish events using one or more of the following FHIR resources:

-- `ImagingSelection`: image / series references and simple annotations
-- `Observation`: measurements and annotations
-- `DiagnosticReport`: add/remove associated (e.g. comparison) study

 > Note: The FHIR resources which the actor can publish as FHIRcast contents are documented in its CapabilityStatement.

 #### 1:53.1.1.2 Report Creator